beanloop/techblog/content/blog/rn-bridging-native-modules/index.md

 And that's that!
 As you can see it's not all that complicated to bridge Swift code to React Native.
 The biggest hurdle is the lack of good documentation on the subject.
 The official documentation is an OK start but I found it wasn't enough to get a complete example working, which is understandable given that bridging code from Swift to React Native is something the vast majority of React Native developers won't need to do.

 Hopefully this blog post can be of help to someone who needs it!
+Stay tuned for the next part where we'll switch focus to bridging a native Android WebView in Java to React Native!

 # Read more